femkejanssen/Python_course/README.md

 # Python_course
-Data science course on Coursera
+In this repository, all useful Jupyter notebooks and my progress in the IBM Data Science course on Coursera can be found.